► Production version of new 4×4 driven on and off road

 The Station Wagon is offered in a variety of trim levels, and there are many options that can be bought individually or in packs.
 Two special editions are named after rugged off-road motorcycle jackets made by Belstaff, a company owned by Ineos.
 The Fieldmaster version includes pop-up ‘safari’ sunroofs above driver and front passenger, heated front seats and leather upholstery.
 The Trialmaster version is for extreme off-roading, with a snorkel, 17in alloy wheels, front and rear diff locks and a rear-mounted ladder for easy roof access.

-In the UK, Grenadier prices start at £55,000 for the Utility Wagon and £58,000 for the Station Wagon (the same for petrol and diesel), but most orders are for the Belstaff editions, which start at £69,000.
+In the UK, Grenadier prices start at £62,316 for the Commercial and £68,640 for the Station Wagon (the same for petrol and diesel), with the Utility sitting between the two.

 That depends which engine you have and where you’re driving.
 It also depends on your expectations.
 If your idea of what an SUV should be like is shaped by the BMW X5 or current Defender, you’re likely to find the Grenadier a bit basic on road, and a bit slow.
 And whatever your expectations, the steering is oddly light and imprecise.
 But the on-road ride quality is very good, it’s not noisy in the cabin, and the (manually adjustable) seats are comfortable.